itu-devops/itu-minitwit-ci/README.md

 ## 2.)
 SSH Key Pair

-In order to connect to the server we are going to provision, we will use rsa keys for authentication.
-Thus we can also give the SSH key to the Travis CI pipeline, such that it can automatically deploy new versions on our server.
+To connect to the server we are going to provision, we will use RSA keys for authentication.
+We will provide the same SSH keys to the Travis CI pipeline, so that it can automatically deploy new versions on our server.

-Change directory to `ssh_keys` with `cd ssh_keys`.
-If the directory is not present you can create it with `mkdir ssh_keys`.
-The `-m "PEM"` sets the format of the keys we will generate to a format that Travis CI supports.
-The following command will generate the keys:
+Now, create a keypair as illustrated below.
+The `-m "PEM"` sets the format of the generated key pair to a format that is supported by Travis CI.

 ```bash
 $ cd ssh_keys